davidjeffery/mpreligion/README.md

 # MP Religion & Assisted Dying Dashboard

 This dashboard presents insights into the religious affiliations and Assisted Dying voting patterns of UK Members of Parliament (MPs).
+It can be found here: [https://davidjeffery.shinyapps.io/mp-religion/]( https://davidjeffery.shinyapps.io/mp-religion/).

 ## 📊 What is this dashboard?